phaserjs/phaser/README.md

 * Added references to all the event listener functions so they can be cleanly destroyed.
 * Fixed interesting Firefox issue when an audio track ended it fired another 'canplaythrough' event, confusing the Loader.
 * Added the new PluginManager.
 Moved all the Camera FX over to plugins.
 Everything will be a plugin from now on.
+* Added Sprite.transform.centerOn(x,y) to quickly center a sprite on a coordinate without messing with the sprite origin and regardless of rotation.

 V0.9.6